2sic/2sxc-docs/2sxc Docs Generator/net-code/index.md

 > 1. The code remains as source code in the app-folder, ready to be changed at any time
 > 1. Changes are immediately live without restarting or recompiling the system
 > 1. Cool APIs 😎 help this code work with dynamic data (Entities) having dynamic properties

+In addition to the dynamic code above you can also access 2sxc in other places - like in WebControls of the DNN theme.
+You don't get all the simple APIs but this too can be super useful.
+It's covered in [External Code](xref:HowTo.External).

 ## Quick Example